Stacking - IPG-99

 Example 1

 Marlene is an employee with more than 3 months of continuous employment.
-She is covered by a collective agreement that provides her with 6 days of “employee health leave” with pay each calendar year.
-She can use this solely in case of personal sickness or injury.
-She would like to take as much personal leave under the Code as possible, starting on October 7, 2019.
-She would like to take it to care for her young daughter who has broken an ankle.
+She is covered by a collective agreement that provides her with 6 days of “employee family care leave” with pay each calendar year.
+She can use this solely in case of family illness or emergency.
+She would like to take as much personal leave under the Code as possible, starting on October 7, 2019, to take care of her young daughter who has broken an ankle.

 Example 2